 In the 1960s Bobby moved into moved into jazz, country-western, and folk, became a dramatic actor, and ran a successful music publishing company.

 The couple divorced in 1967, leaving a son, Dodd.

 He was politically liberal, and heavily involved in the campaign to elect Robert F. Kennedy as president.

 There's not much evidence of Bobby being gay in real life.
 The 2004 biopic Beyond the Sea, starring Kevin Spacey, contains a few gay jokes:

 Sandra tells Bobby that if he thinks acting is so easy, he should try kissing Troy Donahue (who was rumored to be gay).
 Bobby smiles, as if he's considering it.

-But that may be a take on the gay rumors of Kevin Spacey himself.
+But that may be a take on Kevin Spacey himself.